wileyjacobs11/project-airtable-slack-poll-app/README.md

 [<img src="https://deploy.stdlib.com/static/images/deploy.svg" width="192">](https://deploy.stdlib.com/)

-Before you can deploy the app, you need to link you Airtable, GitHub and Slack accounts.
+Before you can deploy the app, you need to link your Airtable and Slack accounts.

 ### Airtable